 The single cast-on is possibly one of the easiest cast-ons in knitting.
 Knitters use their thumb and a knitting needle to wrap the yarn and place it back on the needle.
 Get the hang of it and you can do it while you’re watching TV — that is, if you can count and watch TV at the same time.
 Get a grasp on this fundamental, and every cast on you learn after it will not seem so overwhelming.
 Learn how to knit the single cast-on.

 The knit stitch is the foundation for many different patterns and designs.
 Master the knit stitch and you can knit basic shapes in garter stitch.
 Exciting!
-Watch a video to learn how to make a knit stitch.

 Once you’re tired of knitting garter-stitch scarves, move to the purl stitch.
 If you learn both the knit stitch and the purl stitch, magical things can happen.
 The knit and purl stitches combined can create a stockinette stitch, plus hundreds of other types of stitches.
 Watch a video to learn how to purl.